-Section 6: National Tournament Committee.
+Section 4: National Tournament Committee.
 The Committee shall administer the Association's National Tournament.
 Guidelines and procedures for administration appear in the Bylaws.

-Section 7: Professional Development Committee.
+Section 5: Professional Development Committee.
 This committee shall promote the professional development of director/coaches, coaches, and the graduate/undergraduate assistants associated with debate programs.
-The committee shall select a representative to attend the National Communication Association Program Planners meetings, plan any programs assigned by the National Communication Association Convention liaison, which includes scheduling meeting times, be in charge of carrying out any programs assigned by the National Communication Association to CEDA as a consequence of CEDA's affiliate status with the National Communication Association.
+The committee shall select a representative to attend the National Communication Association Program Planners meetings, plan any programs assigned by the National Communication Association to CEDA, serve as the National Communication Association Convention liaison, which includes scheduling meeting times, be in charge of carrying out any programs assigned by the National Communication Association to CEDA as a consequence of CEDA's affiliate status with the National Communication Association.

-Section 8: Annual Awards Committee.
+Section 6: Annual Awards Committee.
 This committee shall oversee the criteria for the award of the Association's annual student, coaching and program awards.
 The First Vice-President shall serve as Chair of the Annual Awards Committee.